-Deputy Assistant Secretary of Defense for Space Policy
+Deputy Principal Assistant to the Secretary of the Air Force for Space

 Why You Should Attend This Summit:

-The 6th Annual Space Resiliency Summit is an educational summit which will convene senior intelligence officials, government leaders, academia, and solution providers to discuss the developing technology, infrastructure, and policies surrounding the role of space in the United States’ national security enterprise.
+The 7th Annual Space Resiliency Summit is an educational summit that will convene senior intelligence officials, government leaders, academia, and solution providers to discuss the developing technology, infrastructure, and policies surrounding the role of space in the United States’ national security enterprise.

-DSI’s team specializes in the extensive research and development of our summit’s content and focus areas.
-We assemble the most respected minds in the Space community, as well as key policymakers across military and civilian offices.
+DSI’s team specializes in the extensive research and development of our Summit’s content and focus areas.
+We assemble the most respected minds across the Space community, as well as key policymakers across military and civilian offices.
 Our non-partisan approach allows us to reach across all services and agencies to bring together a truly holistic group of decision-makers and solution providers.